stefcenti2022/stock-analysis/README.md

 Once the requirements changed to allow Steve to analyze all stocks and would require the system to run through thousands of stocks, it became apparent that the code needed to be much more efficient.

 The goal of this project is to take the original green_stocks analysis and refactor the code to be much more efficient.

+Since we will be going through the code and making some significant changes we will also be looking for ways to improve readability for future enhancements and maintenance.

 ---
 ## Results